PX4/PX4-user_guide/en/dev_log/ulog_file_format.md

 Some field names are special:

-- `timestamp`: every [Subscription Message](#a-subscription-message) must include a timestamp field
+- `timestamp`: every message format with a [Subscription Message](#a-subscription-message) must include a timestamp field (for example a message format only used as part of a nested definition by another format may not include a timestamp field)
-  - Its type can be: `uint64_t` (currently the only one used), `uint32_t`, `uint16_t` or `uint8_t`.
+  - Its type must be `uint64_t`.
-  - The unit is always microseconds, except for in `uint8_t` where the unit is in milliseconds.
+  - The unit is microseconds.
-  - The timestamp must always be monotonic increasing for a message series with the same `msg_id`.
+  - The timestamp must always be monotonic increasing for a message series with the same `msg_id` (same subscription).
-  - Optionally, when using a small timestamp datatype such as `uint8_t`, the log writer must make sure to log messages often enough to be able to detect **wrap-arounds** (when the timestamp overflows the data type and goes back to 0)
-  - In that case, the log reader must handle wrap-arounds as well, and take into account dropouts.
 - `_padding{}`: field names that start with `_padding` (e.g. `_padding[3]`) should not be displayed and their data must be ignored by a reader.
   - These fields can be inserted by a writer to ensure correct alignment.
   - If the padding field is the last field, then this field may not be logged, to avoid writing unnecessary data.
   - This means the `message_data_s.data` will be shorter by the size of the padding.
   - However the padding is still needed when the message is used in a nested definition.
+- In general, message fields are not necessarily aligned (i.e. the field offset within the message is not necessarily a multiple of its data size), so a reader must always use appropriate memory copy methods to access individual fields.

 #### 'I': Information Message